-An Electronic Institution is an open MAS^5 that provides an interaction mediated environment within the institution itself, so we can refer to it as EI inner environment.
-In fact, an EI have total control over this EI inner environment thanks to its governors.
+In Multi-Agent Systems (MAS), agents interact within a environment.
+In some cases, this environment is solely composed by the set of agents, so for an agent the rest of agents constitutes its environment.
+Likewise, an Electronic Institution (EI) is an open MAS3 that provides an interaction mediated environment within the institution itself, so we can refer to it as EI inner environment.
+In fact, as section 2 describes, an EI meditates agent interaction through governors to guarantee that defined protocols and norms are followed.
+This means that EIs have total control over this EI inner environment.